Skip to main content

 We are committed to resolving disputes and utilising platforms such as mediation and alternative dispute resolution (ADR).
 However, should litigation become unavoidable, you can be assured our team will advise and support you throughout that period and keep you abreast of costs at all times.

-Our head of department and private client partner, James McMullan, is an associate member of The Association of Lifetime Lawyers, and private client solicitor, Herman Cheung, is a fully accredited member.
-James and Herman are also members of the Society of Trust & Estate Practitioners (STEP), whilst trainee solicitor Charlotte Barbaroussis is an affiliate member of STEP.
+Our head of department and private client partner, James McMullan, is an associate member of The Association of Lifetime Lawyers.
+James is also a member of the Society of Trust & Estate Practitioners (STEP), whilst trainee solicitor Charlotte Barbaroussis is an affiliate member of STEP.
 James is also an Association of Contentious Trust and Probate Specialists (ACTAPS) member.

 We understand that you may require a more discreet setting or a home visit to provide your instructions.
 Therefore, we can arrange to meet you in the comfort of your own home or at your care home or hospital in or around Central London.
 Click here for more information.